Yesplan 24, Jun 2018

 From now on you can quickly change the date or location of events without having to drag the event in the calendar.
-You simply adjust the date and/or location in the popover or the event inspector.
-This is very handy when moving an event far into the future.
+You simply adjust the date and/or location in the popover or the event inspector, which is very handy when moving an event far into the future.

 In the calendar you can also use the “Move” action from the context menu to quickly adjust the date or location in the popover.

-Please note that the “Cut” action was removed from the context menu; you can achieve the same effect by copying and pasting an event first and then deleting the original.
-But take into account that a copy of an event will not contain certain data, such as integration data that is uniquely linked to one event (e.g. ticket integrations) or the data that was entered on the event group (if the copy is not pasted in that same group).
+Please note that the “Cut” action was removed from the context menu.
+You can achieve the same effect by copying and pasting an event first and then deleting the original.
+But take into account that a copy of an event won’t contain certain data, such as integration data that is uniquely linked to one event (e.g. ticket integrations) or the data that was entered on the event group (if you didn’t paste the copy in that same group).

 By default, attachments and other files in Yesplan can only be accessed by people who have a Yesplan username and password.
-From now on files can also be made accessible externally.
-In that case, everyone who has a link to the file can open the file without signing into Yesplan first.
+However, you can also make files accessible externally from now on.
+In that case, everyone who has a link to the file can open the file without having to sign in to Yesplan first.

 A central overview of all externally accessible files was added for administrators, with the possibility to turn off that external accessibility per file if desired.

-- When deleting report templates or generated documents, confirmation will be asked from now on.
+- When deleting report templates or generated documents, you will have to confirm this from now on.

-- Unavailabilities in the calendar will also be shown from now on if a filter is used, irrespective of the filter settings.
+- Unavailabilities in the calendar will also appear from now on if you use a filter, irrespective of the filter settings.

-- After deleting a ‘unique’ resource, all (future) bookings of that resource will be indicated as a conflict from now on.
-Conflicts were shown if insufficient regular resources were available, but this has now been corrected for unique resources.
-During the booking a warning will now appear stating that the resource was deleted.
+- After deleting a ‘unique’ resource, all (future) bookings of that resource will appear as a conflict from now on.
+Conflicts already appeared if insufficient regular resources were available, but this has now been corrected for unique resources.
+When booking, a warning will now appear stating that the resource was deleted.

-- It’s no longer possible to convert custom data fields that are input fields into text fields or vice versa because they are not completely compatible and data could potentially be lost during the conversion.
+- It’s no longer possible to convert custom data fields of type “Input field” into the type “Text field” or vice versa because they aren’t completely compatible and data could potentially be lost during the conversion.

-- From now on an administrator can view detailed error notifications in the history of an integration when clicking on a button that calls up external data, for example when refreshing ticket statuses in the event inspector.
+- From now on, an administrator can view detailed error notifications in the history of an integration when clicking a button that calls up external data, for example when refreshing ticket statuses in the event inspector.

-- The IDs of external contacts in Yesplan (from AFAS Profit or CIPAL Themis) can now be called up via the Yesplan API and via dataviews.
+- You can now call up the IDs of external contacts in Yesplan (from AFAS Profit or CIPAL Themis) via the Yesplan API and via dataviews.
 The field is called “Origin System ID”.